The Family Farmer:

 Much of the rest of Wilcox's grain is funneled into the export trade.
 One elevator operator guesses that 90 percent of the corn and half the beans grown in mid-Illinois are shipped abroad.
 All the big grain companies have loading terminals on the Illinois River at Beardstown, Meredosia, or Havana.
 The Illinois, which is only an hour away from Wilcox's farm by truck, carries a third of the tonnage of the Panama Canal, a quarter of which is corn and beans.
 Every day, except when the river freezes up, lumbering block-long barge tows sidle up to the terminals to be loaded for the float south to St. Louis and New Orleans.

 This traffic to the docks at New Orleans is vital for the grain farmers.
-Since the end of massive government price support programs of the Sixties, the export market has served to sop up America's chronic oversupply of food, which is now the nation's biggest export, worth $?4 billion annually.
+Since the end of massive government price support programs of the Sixties, the export market has served to sop up America's chronic oversupply of food, which is now the nation's biggest export.
 American soybeans, for example, find their way into Japanese margarine and Italian pork chops, American corn feeds South American cattle, and American wheat is baked into Indian bread.
 Roughly 60 percent of American wheat and beans and a quarter of its corn are sold abroad.

 The state of Illinois does more foreign trade than many countries, much of it in food and farm equipment.
 On March 17, an 18-man delegation calling itself the Illinois Agricultural Mission boarded a jet for a trip to the People's Republic of China.
 The party included two Congressmen, the president of the Illinois-based John Deere farm implement company, the dean of the University of Illinois College of Agriculture, the heads of the state's economic development and agriculture departments, and a 350-pound Yorkshire hog named "Big Jim," after Illinois governor James Thompson.
 When he got back.
 Farmers Union president Harold Dodd explained that foreign trade was a lot like farming.
 The delegation had planted a seed, "cultivated it like crazy," and expected a harvest soon.
 Two weeks later, in a move the delegates said was not entirely coincidental, China, after a four-year hiatus, placed orders for a million metric tons of American wheat.